Thaleia18/vue_app_demo/README.md

 	```

 # Components
--**AppTemplate.** The AppTemplate component defines the overall structure and layout of the application.
+- **AppTemplate.** The AppTemplate component defines the overall structure and layout of the application.
--**AppStyle.** The AppStyle component handles all the styling for the application.
+- **AppStyle.** The AppStyle component handles all the styling for the application.
--**AppScript.** The AppScript component contains all the logic and functionality of the application,
+- **AppScript.** The AppScript component contains all the logic and functionality of the application,
 		including handling user interactions, API calls, and managing application state.
--**Backend Interaction.** In a typical setup, this application is designed to work with a Flask backend,
+- **Backend Interaction.** In a typical setup, this application is designed to work with a Flask backend,
 				allowing seamless interaction with OpenAI agents for dynamic responses.
 				However, for the purposes of this demo, a mockApi.js has been included.
--**mockAPI.js** provides predetermined outputs, enabling the application to function without a backend.
+- **mockAPI.js** provides predetermined outputs, enabling the application to function without a backend.

 # Usage Examples
 1. Login: Use the following credentials to log in: